Clan Rising

 What does the surname Ferrari mean?

-Yes, Ferrari is a Italian surname.
-Its editorial home in this atlas is Italian, where the historical territory and family record of the name are concentrated.
+Ferrari is a Italian surname; its home on this atlas is Italian, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in Spanish records, but the lineage documented on this page is the Italian one.

 How old is the Ferrari surname?